api-platform/docs/core/upgrade-guide.md

 Will compute: `builtinTypes: ['string', Isbn::class]`

-### The `metadata_backward_compatibility_layer` flag
+### The `metadata_backward_compatibility_layer` Flag

 In 2.7 the `metadata_backward_compatibility_layer` flag is set to `true`.
 This means that all the legacy services will still work just as they used to work in 2.6 (for example `PropertyMetadataFactoryInterface` or `ResourceMetadataFactoryInterface`).
 When updating we advise to first resolve the deprecations then to set this flag to `false` to use the new metadata system.

 When `metadata_backward_compatibility_layer` is set to `false`:
 - there's still a bridge with the legacy `ApiPlatform\Core\Annotation\ApiResource` and old metadata will still work
-- the deprecated symfony services will have their interface changed (for example `ApiPlatform\Core\Api\IriConverterInterface` will be `ApiPlatform\Api\IriConverterInterface`) and it may break your dependency injection.
+- the deprecated Symfony services will have their interface changed (for example `ApiPlatform\Core\Api\IriConverterInterface` will be `ApiPlatform\Api\IriConverterInterface`) and it may break your dependency injection.
 - the new metadata system is available `ApiPlatform\Metadata\ApiResource`

 ### SearchFilter

-If you want to use the new namespaces for the search filter (`ApiPlatform\Doctrine\Orm\Filter\SearchFilter` instead of`ApiPlatform\Core\Bridge\Doctrine\Orm\Filter\SearchFilter` or `ApiPlatform\Doctrine\Odm\Filter\SearchFilter` instead of`ApiPlatform\Core\Bridge\Doctrine\Odm\Filter\SearchFilter`) you need to use the `metadata_backward_compatibility_layer` to false as this filter relies on the implementation of the new `ApiPlatform\Api\IriConverterInterface`.
+If you want to use the new namespaces for the search filter (`ApiPlatform\Doctrine\Orm\Filter\SearchFilter` instead of`ApiPlatform\Core\Bridge\Doctrine\Orm\Filter\SearchFilter` or `ApiPlatform\Doctrine\Odm\Filter\SearchFilter` instead of`ApiPlatform\Core\Bridge\Doctrine\Odm\Filter\SearchFilter`) you need to set the `metadata_backward_compatibility_layer` to `false` as this filter relies on the implementation of the new `ApiPlatform\Api\IriConverterInterface`.

 In 3.0 this flag will default to `false` and the legacy code will be removed.

-## The upgrade command
+## The Upgrade Command

 The upgrade command will automatically upgrade the old `ApiPlatform\Core\Annotation\ApiResource` to `ApiPlatform\Metadata\ApiResource`.
-By default this does a dry run and shows a diff:
+By default, this does a dry run and shows a diff:

 ```bash
 php bin/console api:upgrade-resource